reputage/bluepea/docs/reference/api.md

 ]
 ```

+To get a list of just the *Issuer Agents* (see below for what constitutes an *Issuer Agent*), add the query parameter *issuer* with value *true*, that is, *issuer=true*.

 A DID from the list can then be used to generate a GET request to get the resource for the associated Agent using the endpoint described in the previous section.

-Example request and response are shown below:
+Example request and response for all Agents are shown below:

 #### Request